|

 If you freeze white bread and then toast it, the amount of glucose that your blood absorbs after eating it is half the amount you absorb from fresh white bread.
 Nutritionists at the British Oxford Brookes University have published their findings in the European Journal of Clinical Nutrition.

 Foods that do not lead to a fast rise in your sugar and insulin levels are better for your body.
 This is why more and more bodybuilders, health freaks and dieters are going over to a low-glycemic way of eating.
-Bread doesn’t really fit in this kind of diet.
+Bread doesn't really fit in this kind of diet.
 White bread has a glycemic index of 71, brown bread an index of 65.
 Both of these are on the high side.
-With a glycemic index of 50, wholemeal bread is much better.
+With a glycemic index of 50, wholemeal bread is better.

 The researchers gave white bread to ten healthy test subjects.
 They made sure that all the subjects received the equivalent of 50 g of glucose.
 The researchers then measured the blood sugar level of the subjects in the first two hours after eating.
-The graph below shows the results for factory-produced bread.
-A control group was given glucose only.

-The researchers used the measurements to calculate the total amount of glucose in the test subjects’ blood.
+The researchers used the measurements to calculate the total amount of glucose in the test subjects' blood.
 [The AUC or Area Under the Curve – Ed.]
-From this they were able to compile the table above.
+From this they were able to compile the table below.
 The researchers tested factory-made bread and also bread they had made themselves.
 The values are expressed in micromoles per minute per liter.

 The researchers suspect that the starch molecules in the bread take on a different structure as a result of freezing, defrosting and toasting it.
 This makes it more difficult for the enzymes to break the starch down into sugar.